alexklapheke/alexklapheke.github.io/blog/irv.md

 of always electing the pairwise winner, if there is one, is sometimes imposed on other methods.
 Of course, there is not always such a winner, as in rock paper scissors.
-However, the Burlington race did have such a winner---Montroll---and IRV was much maligned after the fact for eliminating him in the second round.
+However, the Burlington race did have such a winner---[Montroll]{.dem}---and IRV was much maligned after the fact for eliminating him in the second round.

 ![Results of a Condorcet-style election, for voters who expressed